 Muscle Cramps vs. Muscle Spasms

-There are three types of muscles in the body.
-Cardiac muscle makes up the heart.
-Smooth muscle cells line the blood vessels, gastrointestinal tract, and certain organs.
-Skeletal muscles attach to the bones and are used for voluntarily movements of the body.
+There are three types of muscles in your body.
+Cardiac muscle makes up your heart.
+Smooth muscle cells line your blood vessels, gastrointestinal tract, and certain organs.
+Skeletal muscles attach to your bones and are used for voluntary movements of the body.
 Muscle spasms occur when a skeletal muscle contracts and does not relax.
 Muscle spasms are forceful and involuntary.
 A sustained muscle spasm is called a muscle cramp.
 Leg muscles, especially the quadriceps (thigh), hamstrings (back of thigh), and gastrocnemius (calves), are most likely to cramp, but any skeletal muscle in the body can cramp.
-A “charley horse” is another name for a muscle cramp.
+A "charley horse" is another name for a muscle cramp.

 What Causes Muscle Cramps?

 There are many potential causes of muscle cramps including physical exertion in hot weather, overexertion, dehydration, electrolyte imbalance, and physical deconditioning.
 Many times, muscle cramps are not cause for alarm; however, at other times muscle cramps may indicate a more serious underlying problem such as liver cirrhosis, atherosclerosis, ALS, thyroid disorders, or a problem or issue with the spine or spinal nerves.
 Certain medications and supplements may be associated with muscle cramps.

 Muscle cramps can range from being a mild nuisance to incapacitating and extremely painful.
 The cramped muscle may be visibly distorted or look knotted.
 Twitching may be evident.
 The area of a muscle cramp may be firm to the touch.
 Some muscle cramps last just a few seconds, while others can last 15 minutes or more.

 Medications That Cause Muscle Cramps